CrypTools/learn/challenges/caesar-decrypt.md

 ## Requirements:

-- You're program should be case insensitive, and return only upper cased letters.
+- Your program should be case insensitive, and return only upper cased letters.
-- You're program should use this template:
+- Your program should use this template:

 ```javascript
 String.prototype.decrypt = function(key) {